cmu-phil/tetrad-fx/README.md

 so what we're doing at the moment is making an app that allows you to load a dataset, transform the data in various ways, do a search on data yielding a graph, and transform that graph in various ways.
 Some graph layouts are included.
-We have moved the Search menu to top-level finally, where searches are done now on the currently selected dataset.
+We have moved the Search menu to app-level finally, where searches are done now on the currently selected dataset.

 We are keeping a running to-do list here, which will be kept up to date: